Facebook owner Meta sales continue to fall

 When the former number two at the company, Sheryl Sandberg, announced her decision to leave in June, Mr Zuckerberg described it as the end of an era.

-The company continues to generate large profits - nearly $4.4bn in the three months ended in September - but those are shrinking.
-It has led leading investors to call on the company to cut staff, scale back its investments in artificial intelligence and virtual reality.
+The company continues to generate large profits - nearly $4.4bn in the three months ended in September - but it has also fended off a decline in users.

+The company said 2.93 billion people were active on one of its platforms daily in the three months ended in September, up from 2.88 billion in the quarter before.

+Although the core Facebook platform is not adding users in the US or Europe, it continues to grow in other parts of the world.

+Despite its strengths, many investors fear the company has lost its way.

 "Meta has drifted into the land of excess — too many people, too many ideas, too little urgency.
-This lack of focus and fitness is obscured when growth is easy but deadly when growth slows and technology changes," investor Brad Gerstner, chief executive at Alitmeter Capital, told the firm in an open letter this week.
+This lack of focus and fitness is obscured when growth is easy but deadly when growth slows and technology changes," investor Brad Gerstner, chief executive at Altimeter Capital, told the firm in an open letter this week, which called on the company to cut staff and scale back its investments in artificial intelligence and virtual reality, also known as the metaverse.

+Facebook's expenses have ramped up in recent years, as it faced questions about how it was handling the spread of misinformation on its platform and protecting user privacy.

+The company said it was "making significant changes across the board to operate more efficiently" and planned to hold headcount flat over the next year.